Equivariant localization and completion in cyclic homology and derived loop spaces: Introduction

 In particular, if $U$ is a unipotent group, then the pullback functor induces an equivalence

 \end{theorem}

-Following an analysis of the twisted $S^1$-rotation action on $\LL(X/G)$ above points of $G/G$ away from the identity in Section \ref{TwistedActionSection}, we relate this completion theorem to our localization theorem in Theorem \ref{HPLoc}. \begin{theorem}[Equivariant localization for periodic cyclic homology] Let $G$ be a reductive group acting on a smooth quasi-projective variety $X$.
+Following an analysis of the twisted $S^1$-rotation action on $\LL(X/G)$ above points of $G/G$ away from the identity in Section \ref{TwistedActionSection}, we relate this completion theorem to our localization theorem in Theorem \ref{HPLoc}. \begin{theorem} Let $G$ be a reductive group acting on a smooth quasi-projective variety $X$.
 The periodic cyclic homology $\HP(\Perf(X/G))$ is naturally a module over $HP(\Perf(BG)) = k[G//G]((u))$.
 For a closed point $z \in G//G$, we have an identification of the formal completion at $z$ with 2-periodic Betti cohomology of the $z$-fixed points